 If you haven’t noticed, I think about death a lot, cracking wise around the corner.
-It forces the moment, keeps me on the tip of my toes and reassures me that in the end, I’ll be in the arms of a lifelong friend.
+It forces the moment, keeps me on the tip of my toes and reassures me that, at the very end, I’ll be in the arms of a lifelong friend.
+I won’t be alone.

 In film school, I wrote a tragi-comedy about my funeral.
 I wanted to imagine that people loved me with complete abandon.
 I wanted to show them how and why.
-I sweat blood on the keys writing my eulogy, and I made myself cry.
+I sweat blood on the keys writing my exquisitely passionate eulogy.
+I made myself cry.

-Whenever I talk about dying, my 78 year-old mother says poo-poo, which is her way of warding off evil.
+Whenever I talk about dying, my 79 year-old mother says poo-poo, which is her way of warding off evil.
 I only hope it happens to me after she’s gone, because the way she talks, it would kill her.
-I’ll be sure not to tell her that my old pal J just dusted off his classic Honda 400 Super Sport that scarred my right leg forever, and asked me to go for a ride.
+I’ll be sure not to tell her that my old pal JJ just dusted off his classic, fire-engine red Honda 400 Super Sport that scarred my right leg forever, and asked me to go for a ride.

 Forever is a dream.

-These days, as the passing of time has it, I’ve been hanging with the final-chapter set, which is always a hoot.
+as the passing of time has it, I’ve been hanging with the final-chapter set, which is always a hoot.
 In the early stages of Alzheimer’s, my beloved 84 year-old cousin Sara swears, I’m not afraid to die, I just don’t want to be a blithering idiot.
 I wonder, why this sudden interest in decorum?
-I have adored this woman my whole life for her lack of tact and lusty mouth.
+I have adored this woman my whole life for her lack of tact and lion’s roar.
 Poo-poo.

 In the moment, I come down to earth.
 It will be quiet when we’re dead.